icgrp/ese532_handouts/ese532_handouts/hw2/walk_through.md

 end goal is the same; which is to answer where is the bottleneck?

 In this tutorial, we will show you how you can use the system timer to measure latency in seconds for parts of your program.
-We'll then demonstrate how you can use linux `perf` tool to get ***performance counter*** statistics of your program.
+We'll then demonstrate how you can use linux `gprof` to automatically instrument your code and get profiling information.
+Lastly, we'll show how you can use linux `perf` tool to get ***performance counter*** statistics of your program.

 (profiling/instrumentation)=
 ### Instrumentation-based Profiling with Timers